 The U.S. economy also continues to be characterized by high levels of inequality.
 After adjusting for inflation, the purchasing power of today's average hourly wage is about the same as it was in the 1960s, even though productivity has increased significantly.
-In the decade of the 2010s, wages and salaries are now at the lowest share of U.S. gross domestic product ever recorded (data collection began in 1947) while the share for corporate profits is at a record high.
-The economic divide between those with and without college degrees as well as the uneven economic opportunies of different racial and ethnic groups are also areas of concern.
+In the decade of the 2010s, wages and salaries have been at their lowest share of U.S. gross domestic product since data collection began in 1947, while the share for corporate profits has been at record highs.
+The economic divide between those with and without college degrees as well as the uneven economic opportunities for women and members of under-represented groups are also areas of significant concern.

 There has been a significant backlash against immigrants in the United States and around the world.
-It is illegal for companies to hire undocumented workers (those without proper work authorization), but some employers increasingly rely on immigrant workers to keep labor costs low.
+It is illegal for companies to hire undocumented workers (those without proper work authorization), but some employers hire immigrant workers to keep labor costs low.
 In the Twin Cities hospitality industry, estimates of the fraction of the workforce that are immigrants are as high as 35 percent.
 It is estimated that the hospitality industry is the largest employer of not only immigrants, but also of welfare-to-work program participants and single parents.

 On the public policy front, there have been numerous union and activist-led campaigns (such as Fight for $15) to increase the minimum wage at the state and local level.
-In 2014, the Minnesota Legislature passed a new minimum wage law that increases the state minimum wage in three steps over three years.
-Starting in 2018, Minnesota's minimum wage is slated to increase each year based on inflation.
+The Minnesota state minimum wage now increases annually based on inflation.
+In 2017, Minneapolis enacted a city ordinance increasing the city minimum wage to $15 by 2022 for large employers (those with more than 100 employees).
 Groups that support workers are also lobbying hard for paid sick leave legislation.
 As a result, since 2017 a Minneapolis city ordinance requires employers within the city to provide paid sick leave.